anaptecs/jeaf-generator.io/developer-guide/code-for-object-mappings.md

 ## Generating Code for Object Mappings

-JEAF Generator offers the possibility to unburden developers from error-prawn and boring job of mapping objects from one into another.
+JEAF Generator offers the possibility to free developers from error-prawn and boring job of mapping objects from one into another.
 To do so, a so called object mapping can be defined in the UML model by defining dependencies between attributes using stereotype `«ObjectMapping»`.
 Object mappings distinguish between creating, updating and reading of objects.<br>

 When it comes to code generation JEAF Generator will generate a converter class for every combination of two classes that have an object mapping.
 The generated code will be written to slot `src-gen` and is not intended for manual editing.